cap-js/docs/advanced/fiori.md

 ### Enabling Draft for [Localized Data](../guides/localized-data) {#draft-for-localized-data}

-Annotate the underlying base entity in the base model with `@fiori.draft.enabled` to also support drafts for [localized data]:
+Annotate the underlying base entity in the base model with `@fiori.draft.enabled` to also support drafts for [localized data](../guides/localized-data):

 ```cds
 annotate sap.capire.bookshop.Books with @fiori.draft.enabled;